softwaresaved/build_and_test_examples/travis/Languages.md

 Create a Travis CI job for popular programming languages
 ========================================================

 Travis CI can build and run code written in many languages, including C, C++, Fortran, Java, PHP and Python, either directly or via automated build tools like Make or ANT.
-It can also run unit tests, for example written in CUnit, CppUnit, googletest, JUnit, PHPUnit or nosetests, and report on the success or failure of tests.
+It can also run unit tests, for example written for CUnit, CppUnit, googletest, JUnit, PHPUnit or pytest, and report on the success or failure of tests.
 For example, Travis CI provides out-of-the-box support for:

 * C: gcc, clang, autotools, make.
 * C++: gcc, clang, autotools, make.
 * Java: versions of Oracle JDK and OpenJDK, ANT, Maven, Gradle.
 * PHP: versions of PHP, PHPUnit,  XDebug.
-* Python: versions of Python 2 and 3, nose, pytest and mock test libraries.
+* Python: versions of Python 2 and 3, pytest and mock test libraries.
 * and many other [languages](http://docs.travis-ci.com/user/languages/).

 Declare the language